Argentina–New Zealand relations: History

 Argentina and New Zealand are two industrialized southern hemisphere nations.
 Diplomatic relations between both nations were established in 1964.
 Relations, however, between the two nations were very limited, in part because of the distance between them.
 It wasn't until 1977 that Argentina opened an embassy in Wellington.

-In 1976, Argentina came under a military dictatorship which became increasingly hostile and asserted its claims over the Falklands Islands (which are British Overseas Territories in the South Atlantic Ocean).
-In April 1982, Argentina invaded the Falklands Islands, triggering what was to be known as the Falklands War.
-Immediately after the invasion of the Islands by Argentine troops, New Zealand severed diplomatic relations with the Argentine government and imposed economic sanctions.
-The war ended with a British victory in June 1982.
-In 1984, Argentina and New Zealand re-established diplomatic relations.
+In 1976, Argentina came under a military dictatorship which became increasingly dictatorial and nationalistic, in particular towards Chile.
+In April 1982, it invaded the Falklands Islands, triggering the Falklands War with Britain, which Argentina lost.
+Immediately after the invasion.
+New Zealand severed diplomatic relations with the Argentine government and imposed economic sanctions.
+After the war, New Zealand re-established diplomatic relations.
 In 1987, Argentina opened a consulate in Auckland and re-opened its embassy in Wellington in 1997.
 In April 1998, Argentina's President, Carlos Menem, paid a visit to New Zealand and met with New Zealand Prime Minister Jenny Shipley.
 That same year, New Zealand re-opened its embassy in Buenos Aires.

 Since the re-establishment of relations, both counties have worked together to improve global agricultural trade, preserve Antarctica and the Southern Ocean, and lobby the international community for awareness of climate change, whale conservation, international human rights, peace-keeping and non-proliferation of weapons.
 In November 2001, New Zealand's Prime Minister, Helen Clark, paid a visit to Argentina.
 Both countries have established a working holiday visa scheme.
 In December 2015, Air New Zealand began direct flights between Auckland and Buenos Aires.
 In 2017, Argentina's Secretary of Agriculture, Ricardo Negri, visited New Zealand.

+In January 2026, Deputy Prime Minister David Seymour and his partner Alexandra Martelli visited the Argentinian President Javier Milei and Argentinian Foreign Minister Pablo Quirno.
+This was followed by a second visit by a parliamentary and business delegation led by New Zealand Foreign Minister Winston Peters on 4 March 2026.
+While the New Zealand parliamentary delegation visited the Argentine National Congress, Peters met with Milei and Quirno.